narrowspark/framework/docs/en/Prologue/Contributions/01_Our_Backward_Compatibility_Promise.md

 breaks require you to make significant changes to your classes or your architecture, others are fixed as easily as changing the name of a method.

-That's why we created this page for you.
-The section "Using Narrowspark Code" will tell you how you can ensure that your application won't break completely when upgrading to a newer version of the same major release branch.
+That’s why we created this page for you.
+The section "Using Narrowspark Code" will tell you how you can ensure that your application won’t break completely when upgrading to a newer version of the same major release branch.

 The second section, "Working on Narrowspark Code", is targeted at Narrowspark